SOUTH KOREA COUNTRY GUIDE

 Cryptocurrency in South Korea

-South Korea is home to several of the largest crypto exchanges in the world, and the industry is fully-regulared.
+South Korea is home to several of the largest crypto exchanges in the world.
+The industry is fully-regulated and legal.

 The country has quickly welcomed and adapted to the world of cryptocurrency.
-The government of South Korea has been welcoming of cryptocurrency and blockchain technologies.
+The government of South Korea has been welcoming of cryptocurrency and blockchain tech.

 Consequently, Koreans and foreign residents are able to purchase and use cryptocurrency legally in South Korea.